OCA/crm/crm_deduplicate_acl/README.rst

          Automatic contact deduplication can easily lead to unwanted results.
          Better backup before doing it.

-   - *Without restrictions* performs the deduplication with admin rigts, to be able to update objects where the user would normally not have write rights, and to allow him to merge contacts with different email addresses.
+   - *Without restrictions* executes the chosen deduplication method with admin rigts, to be able to update objects where the user would normally not have write rights, and to allow him to merge contacts with different email addresses.

      .. warning::
         This is an advanced feature, be sure to train the user before enabling